bit-broker/website/content/en/docs/api-conventions/authorization.md

 #### Obtaining an Authorization Token

 The method used to obtain an authorization token differs across the three API sets.
-However, once you have a key, the [mechanics of authorization](#authorising-api-calls) are the same.
-All keys are in the form of a long hexadecimal string, such as:
+However, once you have a authorization token, the [mechanics of authorization](#authorising-api-calls) are the same.
+All authorization tokens are in the form of a long hexadecimal string, such as:

 ```
 4735d360-dc03-499c-91ce-68dfc1554691.5d5c9eab-1d9c-4c88-9478-9f4ab35568a7.423c9101-315a-4929-a64c-9b905837799c
 ```

-These keys should be kept by their owner in a secure location and never shared with unauthorized users.
+These authorization tokens should be kept by their owner in a secure location and never shared with unauthorized users.

 {{% alert color="warning" %}}
 BitBroker does not retain an accessible copy of authorization tokens.
-If keys are lost, new keys will have to be generated as per the instructions below.
-The lost keys will then be rescinded.
+If tokens are lost, new tokens will have to be generated as per the instructions below.
+The lost authorization tokens will then be rescinded.
 {{% /alert %}}

 ##### Obtaining a Coordinator Authorization Token